Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 <img width="900" height="700" alt="image" src="https://github.com/Hohugu/Genomic-on-Asian-elephant-Tusk/blob/09.Campbell-style-Analyses/Campbell_SNP_level_Venn_1pct_Campbell_threshold.png" />

-Additional barplot summaries of the exclusive SNP-level intersections are shown below for readability.
+Additional barplot summaries of the exclusive SNP-level intersections are available as supplement figures in the section 09.
 They represent the same intersection counts as the SNP-level Venn diagrams, but make the projected versus strictHet comparison easier to inspect.

 ## 4. Regional plots for the HetDev-overlap signal